funduval/istvan-contacts-dialpad/README.md

 It looks pretty, but...

 TODO:
-* render list in numeric mode
+* Render list in numeric mode.
-* fix the prefix function in the trie, then
+* Fix the prefix function in the trie.
-* render everything sorted that matched prefix criteria
+* Render everything sorted that matched prefix criteria.
-* remove isWord criteria, but alas I didn't complete the challenge.
+* Remove isWord criteria.
-* refactor to a more "React-like" use of components
+* Refactor to a more "React-like" use of components.
-* orchestrate components according to lifecycle/data changes.
+* Orchestrate components according to lifecycle/data changes.
-* Z seems is missing from dialpad
+* Z seems is missing from dialpad.

 FUNCTIONALITY:
 * BE SURE TO: toggle slider to "By Name" first.
-* you can type numbers and output all possible string combinations
+* You can type numbers and output all possible string combinations.
-* can toggle between name and number
+* You can toggle between name and number.
-* can enter a WHOLE NAME and retrieve that name first in the list, with the remainder of the list sorted.
+* You can enter a WHOLE NAME and retrieve that name first in the list, with the remainder of the list sorted.